-The Gospel Trail opened in 2011 today it covers 60km of sign posted footpaths and roads which trace historical and Biblical routes where Jesus is believed to have walked when he left Nazareth for Capernaum on the northwestern shore of the Sea of Galilee.
-The sign posts which mark the route are hewn into basalt rock to blend into the natural surroundings.
-Each sign post features scriptures relating to the Biblical events which took place at that location.
-Along the way there are also information stands, picnic sites and benches.
+The Gospel Trail opened in 2011 today it covers 60 km of signposted footpaths and roads which trace historical and biblical routes where Jesus is believed to have walked when he left Nazareth for Capernaum on the northwestern shore of the Sea of Galilee.
+The signposts which mark the route are hewn into basalt rock to blend into the natural surroundings.
+Each signpost features scriptures relating to the Biblical events which took place at that location.
+Along the way, there are also information stands, picnic sites, and benches.

-It is possible to follow the trail on foot, bike, by car or combine those using different forms of transport on different stretches of the trail.
+It is possible to follow the trail on foot, bike, by car, or combine those using different forms of transport on different stretches of the trail.
 You can choose which segments of the route you follow according to your interests and your fitness level.
 There are even stretches of the trail which are wheelchair accessible.

 The Gospel Trail Route

-The route incorporates pathways that have been used by shepherds, travelers, farmers and merchants since ancient times.
+The route incorporates pathways that have been used by shepherds, travelers, farmers, and merchants since ancient times.
 The route ends at the Capernaum Center from where you can reach the Sea of Galilee where a dock has been constructed so that followers of the trail can pray at the water’s edge and enjoy the breathtaking views across the water.

 Gospel Trail Points of Interest

-Nazareth – The city where the Angel Gabriel appeared to Mary to tell her of her future pregnancy and son.
+- Nazareth – The city where the Angel Gabriel appeared to Mary to tell her of her future pregnancy and son.
 It is also the city where Jesus grew up.
-One of the highlights of Nazareth is the Church of the Annunciation.
+One of the highlights of Nazareth is the Church of the Annunciation

-Cana – Here Jesus performed his first miracle turning water into wine.
+- Cana – Here Jesus performed his first miracle turning water into wine.
 Visitors can see the Wedding Church and museum.

-Ilaniya – This small Jewish community was one of the earliest farming community settlements.
-Today the community offers visitors a model 20th century farm, the ruins of a Byzantine synagogue and some ancient caves.
+- Ilaniya – This small Jewish community was one of the earliest farming community settlements.
+Today the community offers visitors a model 20th century farm, the ruins of a Byzantine synagogue, and some ancient caves.

-Kibbutz Lavi – One of only a few orthodox religious kibbutzim; it was founded in 1949 and today is known as a major producer of synagogue furniture.
+- Kibbutz Lavi – One of only a few orthodox religious kibbutzim; it was founded in 1949 and today is known as a major producer of synagogue furniture.

-Horns of Hattin – A decisive battle took place here between the Crusaders and Saladin in 1187.
-From the double hills there are brilliant views across the Galilee.
+- Horns of Hattin – A decisive battle took place here between the Crusaders and Saladin in 1187.
+From the double hills, there are brilliant views across the Galilee.

-Nebi Shu’eib – The site of the traditional Tomb of Jethro, father-in-law of Moses.
+- Nebi Shu’eib – The site of the traditional Tomb of Jethro, father-in-law of Moses.
 Today the site is marked by a large Druze mosque and complex.

-Arbel National Park – There are gorgeous views from these dramatic cliffs where the Romans conquered the Hasmonean rebels.
+- Arbel National Park – There are gorgeous views from these dramatic cliffs where the Romans conquered the Hasmonean rebels.

-Sea of Galilee – Israel’s largest fresh water lake is also the site of many Biblical events.
+- Sea of Galilee – Israel’s largest freshwater lake is also the site of many biblical events.
 It was here that Jesus walked on water and calmed the storm.
 Today you can take short cruises on the lake, swim and enjoy the beaches.

-Jesus Boat – A 1st century fishing boat was discovered in the Sea of Galilee; it has been preserved and is on display at Kibbutz Ginosar.
+- Jesus Boat – A 1st-century fishing boat was discovered in the Sea of Galilee; it has been preserved and is on display at Kibbutz Ginosar.

 - Tabgha – Visit the Church of the Multiplication of Loaves and Fishes and see where Jesus appeared to his disciples after his resurrection.

-Mount of Beatitudes – This was the site of the Sermon on the Mount.
+- Mount of Beatitudes – This was the site of the Sermon on the Mount.
 Today the mount is topped by a beautiful church.

-Capernaum – Jesus based himself in Capernaum while preaching in the Galilee and there are several mentions of Capernaum in the Bible.
+- Capernaum – Jesus based himself in Capernaum while preaching in Galilee and there are several mentions of Capernaum in the Bible.
 This is also where Jesus performed a number of miracles and where you can see St. Peter’s House.